tlawrie/tlawrie/README.md

 ## 👋 Hello

-Hey, my name is Tyson Lawrie and I am a software engineer working for IBM.
-I'm an Australian in New York with a love for automation
+Hey, my name is Tyson Lawrie and I am a software engineer working for EY.
+I'm an Australian who spent 7 years in New York working for IBM with a love for automation

 <!--
 Here are some ideas to get you started: